-CNC machined and 3D printing are great for making rapid prototypes need.
-Each of process can make different feature and requirements if you want to make one or a few pieces, or feature or functionality purposed.
-So product developers has to aware what purposed for the prototype making.
+CNC machined and 3D printing is great for making rapid prototypes need.
+Each process can make different features and requirements if you want to make one or a few pieces, or feature or functionality purposed.
+So product developers have to aware of what purposed for the prototype making.

 The process used to make a prototype may not necessarily be the same as that used to make the final product.
 Therefore, you need to consider the prototype to production launch aspects and optimized the design.
 Consider the machining method used, the time it took to come up with the different parts, and the precision level.
 Compare these with the process which will be used during the production stage and evaluate the feasibility of the whole process.

 Do all the Processes Lead to the Same Result?

 Different methods can be used to come up with a similar product part.
 For instance, you can use die-casting to produce a part or use CNC machining to produce a similar machine part.
 While these two processes produce parts that resemble, a closer look will reveal both mechanical and aesthetic differences in these parts.
 The time taken for each process, the accuracy level, and the strength of the final part should be evaluated to ensure that a wise engineering decision is made.

 Knowing this will help product developers understand product requirements, price, and developed time.
 So they can make different choices in advance to avoid any cost increased.

 What Kind Of Materials Were Used?

 It’s true that different materials have different properties.
 Ensure that the materials used in making the prototype resemble those which will be used during the mass production stage.
 Any deviation may create both performance and aesthetic differences.

 Further considered that the prototype material itself we can make common materials from marketing in order to avoid any special materials cost is high, or difficult to find during mass production.